justinjao/CTCO/README.md

 # Cracking the Coding Odyssey :space_invader:

+Developed in collaboration with Albert Chan ([@albertywchan](https://github.com/albertywchan)), Miranda Chan ([@mcctm](https://github.com/albertywchan)), and Tendy Su ([@tendy-s](https://github.com/tendy-s)).

 A data visualization project to explore the 2021 FreeCodeCamp New Programmers Dataset.
 We visualize why and how people are learning to code, and what their aspirations are.

-Developed in collaboration with Albert Chan (@albertywchan), Miranda Chan (@mcctm), and Tendy Su (@tendy-s).

 ### External References